LLM Advanced Legal Practice (LPC LLM)

 We are solicitors ourselves, teaching in our own practice areas.
 We know how much practitioners value the development of skills required to be an effective trainee lawyer and this lies at the heart of our teaching.
 Our enthusiastic and experienced team come with a wide range of experiences, and our pastoral and academic support is provided by our tutors themselves.

-Most LPC teaching takes place in practice-based workshops (where you will be in a group of approximately 12-16 students), allowing you to gain an understanding of many common legal transactions and procedures.
+Most LPC teaching takes place in practice-based workshops (where you will be in a group of no more than 25 students), allowing you to gain an understanding of many common legal transactions and procedures.

 You will have lots of opportunities, through role play, to practice legal skills, such as interviewing, advocacy and negotiation.
 Additionally, we run virtual case studies and filmed skills sessions to help you develop your client-facing skills.

 For more details see our glossary of teaching and learning terms.